 The role of Tearfund in Malawi has been to identify, engage and verify people in need in the crisis affected communities.
 Tearfund works through local partners and in the pilot they will support Ministry of Hope one of their long term partners in providing both development and humanitarian aid in Malawi.
 Tearfund has worked in Malawi building local organisations capacity in cash programming and with their help 121 has been able to gain valuable insights into program design & processes including having access to co design with the very people they help.

 MORE ON 121’S TECH PARTNERS

 Tykn’s mission is “Providing access to human rights through digital identities.
 Because people matter.”
-And that is indeed what they have been working on: bringing privacy, data protection and efficiency to digital identities using blockchain.
+And that is indeed what they have been working on: bringing privacy, data protection and efficiency to digital identities.

 510’s purpose is to “Improve speed, quality & cost-effectiveness of humanitarian aid by using data & digital”.
 It started 121 in 2017 as a way to reach this purpose.
 It leverages data science, technology and Human Centered Design to create its products.

 Disberse was founded by experienced aid professionals to build a new kind of financial institution for the aid industry.
 Disberse is working with consortium members to create donation channels for fundraising, with local financial service providers to provide distribution channels in the pilot locations, and with 510 to develop 121 capability to deliver different cash modalities.
 Currently, Disberse is exploring these potential modalities with local Financial Service Providers (FSPs) to add to the first part of the 121 system in the pilot country in the first quarter of 2020.